Find Top-Rated Heat Pump Installation Contractors in UK

 Heat Pump

-A heat pump is an all-in-one heating and cooling system that can both heat and cool your home.
-It is highly efficient and can save you money on your energy bills, especially in moderate climates.
+A heat pump is an HVAC system that can both heat and cool your home.
+Heat pumps offer year-round climate control.

 BTU (British Thermal Unit)

-A BTU is a measurement of heat.
+A BTU is a unit of energy.
 In the HVAC context, it is used to measure the heating and cooling capacity of a heat pump.
 Heat pumps are sized according to BTUs per hour.

 HSPF (Heating Seasonal Performance Factor)

 HSPF is a measurement of a heat pump's heating efficiency.
-It indicates how much heat a heat pump produces for each unit of electricity it uses.
-A higher HSPF number signifies a more efficient heat pump.
+It represents how much heat a heat pump produces for each unit of electricity it uses.
+The higher the HSPF, the more energy-efficient the heat pump.

 SEER (Seasonal Energy Efficiency Ratio)